Supratip1/Kalvya-AI/README.md

-# AI Website Builder
+# Kalvya AI

-AI Website Builder is a platform designed to transform natural language prompts into fully functional and deployable web applications.
+Kalvya AI is a platform designed to transform natural language prompts into fully functional and deployable web applications.
 This project leverages cutting-edge technologies like React, TypeScript, WebContainers, Node.js, and AI integrations to streamline the web development process.

 ---